u0932478239/SimpAuth/README.md

 None right now, if you have a suggestion dm me on Discord!

 # About

-SimpAuth is a free and opensource authentication solution for .NET.
+YOU MUST HAVE MCRYPT FOR THE ENCRYPTION TO WORK SimpAuth is a free and opensource authentication solution for .NET.
 Check out our wiki [here](https://docs.simpauth.xyz)